Health Information and Tools > Patient Care Handouts > Loop Electrosurgical Excision Procedure (LEEP): Before Your Procedure

 What is LEEP?

 During LEEP, your doctor will put a tool called a speculum into your vagina.
-It gently spreads apart the sides of your vagina.
+It opens the vagina a little bit.
 This lets your doctor see the cervix and inside the vagina.
-A special fluid is sometimes put on your cervix to make certain areas easier to see.
+A special vinegar and iodine solution is put on your cervix to make certain areas easier to see.

-LEEP is done in a doctor's office, a clinic, or a hospital.
+LEEP is done in a clinic or a hospital.
 It takes only a few minutes.
-You can go home after the procedure.

-You should be able to go back to your normal routine in 1 to 3 days.
-How long it takes you to recover will depend on how much was done.
+You should be able to go back to your normal routine the following day.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.